 1. Inflow Velocity Test

-This test ascertains the degree of inflow, or “face,” velocity at numerous points across the fume hood’s face.
+The inflow velocity test ascertains the degree of inflow, or “face,” velocity at numerous points across the fume hood’s face.
 (The face is the opening which directs the lab’s air into the unit.)
 Also, it’s the access point in which the operator’s hands enter the work space.
 This test is particularly important.
 If inflow velocity is too high, there will be serious instability in the air between the fume hood face and the operator.
 And if it’s too low, then the fume hood can’t sufficiently exhaust hazardous airborne agents from the room.

 The face is the area in which service providers measure the inflow velocity.
 ASHRAE-110 protocol dictates the use of thermal anemometers plus intricate sampling techniques in order to sharply assess velocity.
 Basically, this test analyzes how efficiently, and how quickly, your fume hood is drawing air inside.